yenoh2/generator-hac-tf-module/README.md

 # Contributing

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has been refactored to work with Yeoman yo v5.0.0.
+It resolves the Generator.run is not a function error

 # Azure Terraform Module Generator

-`generator-az-terra-module` creates base template to start a new terraform module along with terratest for automatically testing the module.
+`generator-hac-tf-module` creates base template to start a new terraform module along with terratest for automatically testing the module.

 ![Terraform module template walkthrough](/doc/scaffolding.934x477.gif)